“It’s great having a group or club that your child feels no stress about attending. This is a first.” - Brick Club Parent

 Who is the programme for?

-The Brick-by-Brick programme is for young people, aged from preschool to adulthood who enjoy building LEGO models and need support with social communication, friendships or language.
+The Brick-by-Brick programme supports social and emotional wellbeing for young people, aged from preschool to adulthood who enjoy building LEGO models.

 At Play Included, we’re passionate about the interface between research and practice and we hope to encourage more rigorous research and evaluation of the Brick-by-Brick programme to explore how it can help different young people in different contexts.

-We know from research that play is fundamental for children’s positive development and studies have shown that LEGO based therapy, on which the Brick-by-Brick programme is founded, has a positive impact on social communication and emotional wellbeing in young people on the autism spectrum.
-Research shows the importance of accepting a difference in autistic sociality, and providing opportunities for autistic children to socialise with other autistic children may be beneficial.
+We know from research that play is fundamental for children’s positive development and studies have shown that LEGO based therapy, on which the Brick-by-Brick programme is founded, has a positive impact on social and emotional wellbeing in autistic young people.
+Research shows the importance of accepting a difference in autistic sociality, and providing opportunities for autistic children to socialise with other autistic children may be especially beneficial.

 Our team have been involved in the first large scale randomised controlled trial (called the I-SOCIALISE trial) that is currently underway in the UK.
-Researchers are looking at the impact on social skills and cost effectiveness.
-Results of the study are due out later in 2021.
+This study has shown collaborative LEGO play to be cost effective with a high level of acceptability.

 Accessing a Brick Club